IRCC Bursaries

 This pot is to support attendance from people from your institution who might not otherwise be able to.
 We strongly encourage your team to select a diverse cross-section of individuals to attend for each event, for example, considering a range of roles and levels of seniority and diverse intersectional identities/demographics.
 We also encourage you to discuss as a team who will apply for bursaries.

 If your team is planning to attend Regionals in different rounds, such as Edinburgh and Norwich, we strongly encourage you to decide amongst yourselves, in advance, who will apply for the Attendance Bursaries.
-If both are used up in Round 1, there will likely be no allocation remaining for the Round 2 events.
+If both are used up in Round 1, there might not be any allocation remaining for the Round 2 events, but we encourage you to apply.

 This money is drawn from an overall pot of money that, if not used, may be redistributed elsewhere across other bursaries.